GSA/fpki-guides/PIV-I Certification Playbook.md

 #***Play 10: Perform Annual Compliance Audit***
 The [Compliance Audit Requirements](https://www.idmanagement.gov/IDM/s/document_detail?Id=kA0t00000008OcsCAE) document mandates yearly compliance audits performed by a competent, independent third party.
 The PIV-I Provider has ongoing audit and analysis responsibilities to ensure that the PKI continues to operate at the appropriate level of trustworthiness.

 The PIV-I Provider shall submit a compliance audit letter each year covering PIV-I operated components for as long as they continue.
 If it is determined that a PIV-I Provider is out of compliance, the PIV-I Provider shall submit a remediation plan to the CPWG for consideration.
-Failure to submit an annual compliance audit letter, or findings that indicate the PIV-I Provider is out of alignment with the FBCA CP will result in removal from the  [PIV-I  cross certification list](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwR%29) and/or revocation of the cross certificates.
+Failure to submit an annual compliance audit letter, or findings that indicate the PIV-I Provider is out of alignment with the FBCA CP will result in removal from the  [FPKI Approved Providers List](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000XRrC) and/or revocation of the cross certificates.

 ###**Checklist**